According to recent court filings, consumers have filed more than

 5,000 20,000 lawsuits against the manufacturers of abdominal hernia mesh implants.

 The FDA estimates there are more than 1 million hernia repairs each year.
 Hernia surgical mesh is typically used to treat inguinal or groin hernias.

-Hernia mesh implants or kits can be made out of a number of materials, including polypropylene, the same material at issue in the pelvic mesh lawsuits.
+Hernia mesh implants or kits can be made out of several materials, including polypropylene, the same material at issue in the pelvic mesh lawsuits.
 Surgeons use hernia mesh to try to reduce the recurrence rate of hernias and reduce recovery time.
-Its estimated more than 90% of groin hernia repairs use surgical mesh.
+It is estimated more than 90% of groin hernia repairs use surgical mesh.